mtrosin/go-bookstore/README.md

 This is a simple REST bookstore project to practice working with go language.

 # Installation
-It's very easy to install and start using it, just follow the steps:
+This project uses Docker, it's very easy to install and start using it.
+Just follow the steps:

 1. docker-compose build
 2. docker-compose up -d